This might be a controversial blog.

 Except that augmented reality (AR) and virtual reality (VR) will account for half of the people around the dinner table.

-On the augmented reality front, technologies like Magic Leap and Hololens will allow distant family members and friends to join in the conversation in a multitude of different fashions.
-Some may beam in from the other side of the planet, showing up as full-size participants virtually sitting in chair across the table, while others may be one-tenth-size figures standing on the table top.
+On the augmented reality front, technologies from companies like HTC, Magic Leap, Microsoft and Apple will allow distant family members and friends to join in the conversation in a multitude of different fashions.
+Some may beam in from the other side of the planet, showing up as full-sized participants virtually sitting in the chair across the table, while others may be one-tenth-sized figures standing on the tabletop.

-Or… in the case of virtual reality, we could imagine an hour-long pre-dinner reunion taking place in a completely virtual world with 100 distant family members joining from a dozen corners of the globe to exchange stories and catch up.
+Or… in the case of virtual reality (or High Fidelity), we could imagine an hour-long pre-dinner reunion taking place in a completely virtual world with 100 distant family members joining from a dozen corners of the globe to exchange stories and catch up.

 We are entering a period of rapid societal transformation.
-Where traditions will morph, and limitations of decades past will lift allowing us to recreate our social networks and celebrations.
+An era in which traditions will morph and limitations of decades past will lift, allowing us to recreate our social networks and celebrations.

 Share this with your friends, especially if they are interested in any of the areas outlined above.